astromuditgarg/astromuditgarg.github.io/_pages/research.md

 <i>In the past, we could only see the Universe, but now we can also hear it.</i>-Anonymous

-<p align="justify">This quote beautifully illustrates that till the first direct observation of gravitational waves (GWs) by the ground-based detector <a href="https://www.ligo.org/" target="_blank">LIGO</a> in 2015, we only relied on electromagnetic signals (mainly via photons) to study the Universe.
+<p align="justify">This quote beautifully illustrates that until the first direct observation of gravitational waves (GWs) by the ground-based detector <a href="https://www.ligo.org/" target="_blank">LIGO</a> in 2015, we only relied on electromagnetic signals (mainly via photons) to study the Universe.
 Now, we have this amazing tool to probe the Universe and unlock its mysteries, and because observed GWs have a characteristic <a href="https://www.youtube.com/watch?v=TWqhUANNFXw" target="_blank"> frequency chirp</a>, in a way, we can listen to the Universe.</p>

-<i>Detecting gravitational waves is similar to measuring the distance to the nearest star with an accuracy of the width of a human hair.</i>-Anonymous

-<p align="justify">The above quote truly captures the challenge of directly observing gravitational waves (GWs), even though the observable GWs emerge from highly energetic astrophysical events, mainly mergers between compact objects: black hole (BH), neutron star (NS), and white dwarf (WD).
-Also, depending primarily on the total mass and distance of the source, they show up at different observed frequencies at Earth.</p>

-<p align="justify">I am mainly interested in using the detection of Gravitational Waves to learn about the source properties together with their astrophysical environment.
-I mostly focus on GW waveform from merging massive black hole binaries (MBHBs) embedded in a gaseous accretion disc.
+<p align="justify">I am mainly interested in using the detection of GWs to learn about the source properties together with their astrophysical environment.
+I mostly focus on coalescing massive black hole binaries (MBHBs) embedded in a gaseous accretion disc that may result form galaxy mergers.
 My recent projects are:</p>

 * The spin-eccentricity correlations help in finding the correct formation channel <br>